eidolonz/CSC319_Project_RandomArt/README.md

 CSC319_Project_RandomArt

- Welcome everyone to my project with my teamate "Mr. PeePy" @eidolonz called "random Art"
+ Welcome everyone to my project with my teamate "Mr. PeaPy" @eidolonz called "Random Art"
 ========================
  What is a random art?
 ========================